the French flag book cover

 Page 4

-He renounced the teaching of rhetoric.
+He gives up teaching rhetoric.

 Thus, it is not through the senses that I come to know God.